caused by increased air speed through the venturi sucks

 When the engine is idling, very little fuel is required.
 There is not much air flow through the almost closed throttle - too little to draw any fuel through the main jet in the venturi.

-The pressure to supply this squirt comes from a rubber diaphragm open to the air on one side.
-Normal air pressure, higher than the partial vacuum inside the carburettor, pushes the diaphragm inwards against a piston, which pumps fuel.
+open to the air on one side.
+Normal air pressure, higher than the partial vacuum inside the carburettor, pushes the diaphragm inwards against a

 By itself the main jet is not accurate enough to supply exactly the right amount of fuel over the full range of engine speeds.
 It tends to provide too much at high speeds.